 He also talks about spending like you want to GROW rich instead of spending like you ARE rich.
 This is something that is not stressed enough in this day and age.
 Everyone wants instant gratification and we will be paying for this dearly down the road.

-I also learned that Vanguard is actually a not for profit company, which I did not know beforehand.
+I also learned that Vanguard is actually a not-for-profit company, which I did not know beforehand.
 I learned a lot from reading Andrew’s book and it was really good.
 I’m sad to be giving it away, but I think that any new (or even seasoned investor who needs a new perspective) investor would benefit from reading this book.

 I would rate this book VERY highly in practicality and usefulness.
-I think it would be ranked as one of my top 5 investing books I have read so far (that says a lot because I have read a ton of personal finance books).
-He is so honest, doesn’t BS (to appease the mutual fund advisors, or the advertisers for magazines- you’ll find out why when you read his book), and he shares some dirty little secrets of the investing/ financial world that I didn’t know about.
+I think it would be ranked as one of the top 5 investing books I have read so far (that says a lot because I have read a ton of personal finance books).
+He is so honest, doesn’t BS (to appease the mutual fund advisors or the advertisers for magazines- you’ll find out why when you read his book), and shares some dirty little secrets of the investing/ financial world that I didn’t know about.